Roma Street station construction update - April and May 2026

 Construction activities include day and night work:

-• Construction of building egress requiring concrete trucks and pumps
+- Construction of building egress using concrete trucks and pumps

-• Removal of acoustic shed location on corner of Roma Street and Parkland Boulevard
+- Removal of the acoustic shed frame and concrete slab located at the corner of Roma Street and Parkland Boulevard.

 What to expect: